 Each year, the federal government sets a Fair Market Rent (FMR) for each county.
 The FMR is a measure of gross rent, which includes shelter rent plus the cost of all tenant-paid utilities, except telephones, cable or satellite television service, and Internet service.
 It refers to the amount of money a rental would command if it were available for rent.

 The Housing Wage refers to the hourly wage a household must earn at a single full-time job to afford the FMR for a two-bedroom unit at 30% of household income.

-- The housing wage for a two-bedroom unit was $13.33 per hour, which is the same as 1.0 full-time minimum-wage jobs.
+- The housing wage for a two-bedroom unit was $14.15 per hour, which is the same as 78.1 work hours at a minimum-wage job.